Cypress Forest Public Utility District (PUD) issues: flooding, Raveneaux, parks

 Purpose of this page

-The purpose of this page is to explore the impacts of various options for flood water detention basins in Champion Forest.
+The purpose of this page is to summarize the existing situation and explore the impacts of various options for flood water detention basins in Champion Forest.
 Calculations are based on approximate topographic map data, and general design principles that HCFCD would follow.
 The tools used here are intended to help with planning: the scenarios can be changed to evaluate different options for locating water detention.
-Criteria include the amount of flood water that can be detained, the amount of material to be excavated, and the resulting community disruptions such as truck traffic.
+Criteria include the amount of flood water that can be detained, the amount of material to be excavated, and the resulting community disruptions such as truck traffic, along with project completion time.
 While people want better flood control, the benefits of specific projects must be balanced against the cost.

 7-10 years is an optimistic estimate based purely on engineering considerations.
-In the real world, additional delays get added because of delays in project funding or execution due to budget shortfalls, cost overruns, subcontractor problems, priority changes due to political changes, unexpected technical issues, environmental surprises, archaeological discoveries, etc. A major risk to the community is that a large project never finishes because of these kinds of delays.
+In the real world, additional delays get added because of delays in project funding or execution due to budget shortfalls, reviews and permitting at all levels of government, cost overruns, subcontractor problems, priority changes due to political changes, unexpected technical issues, environmental surprises, archaeological discoveries, etc. A major risk to the community is that a large project never finishes because of these kinds of delays.
 If projects halt when halfway done, we could end up with a giant muddy mess of inaccessible clear-cut land and no flood control.
-One way to reduce these risks is favor a series of smaller projects that can be completed separately one after the other.
+One way to reduce these risks is a series of smaller projects that can be completed separately one after the other.

 Planning also includes development of parks or other facilities, even landscaping and creating trails, which will result in additional costs for us.
-HCFCD is in the business of flood control, not park or golf course construction and management, landscaping, trail development, or aesthetics.
-HCFCD is happy to work with other community organizations or businesses to achieve these goals beyond flood control.
+HCFCD is in the business of flood control, not park or golf course construction and management, landscaping, trail development, wildlife preservation, or aesthetics.
+HCFCD says they are happy to work with other community organizations or businesses to achieve these goals beyond flood control.
 However, traditionally, they turn it over only at the end of their projects, taking little input during a project.

 The tools developed for this study should allow relatively quick estimates of the amount and time of excavation for any proposed land transferred to the county for detention, estimating the benefit to the County and the impact on Champion Forest.
 Several cases are considered here.
 If anyone wants to propose some new alternatives, let me know and I could evaluate those.
 For instance, there have been rumors of proposed modifications to the golf course to lower parts of it to serve as detention beyond what the golf course already provides, as a way to help meet HCFCD goals.
 The amount of detention could be determined with better accuracy than back-of-the-envelope calculations.